 The story of Camp Young Judaea can be called a story of faith, dedication, and perseverance, or "When Dreams Come True."
 It is the story of how one man, Rabbi Ammon Prero, had the wisdom to choose three men who would take his dream as their own.
 Those three men were Harry Lipshy, Morris Shapiro, and Morris Wolf.
-They were all active members of the Zionist Organization of American and they agreed with Rabbi Prero that a Jewish camp should be built where children from all over the area would have the opportunity to learn more about Judaism and Israel.
+They were all active members of the Zionist Organization of America and agreed with Rabbi Prero that a Jewish camp should be built where children from all over the area would have the opportunity to learn more about Judaism and Israel.
 They also agreed that no children would be refused admission because their parents were financially unable to send them.
 And so, the great adventure began.
 With money borrowed from a bank and donations from concerned Jews around the state, Camp Young Judaea began in 1952.

 None of this could have been accomplished without support from generations of staffers, donors, campers, and parents from throughout the United States, Canada, Israel and Mexico who have sustained CYJ-Texas for the past several decades.